Here are some common questions and answers about the internship program:

 Do I have to interview with an agency to get an internship?

 Yes.
-The university Internship Coordinator (Mrs. Bishop) makes the first contact to determine interest of the agency.
+The Department of Nutrition and Health Science Internship Coordinator, Mrs. Gremer, makes the first contact to determine interest of the agency.
 Students then schedule an appointment for the interview.
-Approvals should be granted before interviews take place.
+Approvals of an internship site and position must be granted before interviews may take place.

 How do I dress for the interview?